MicheleTobias/Geospatial-Data-Visualization/README.md

 Let's focus on the Rivers/Streams line type (FTYPE 460 or FCODE 46006, 46003, and 46007).
 This subset of the data is Ordinal Data, or categories that imply a hierarchy.
 Perennial streams (FCODE 46006) have water all year, while Intermittend streams (FCODE 46003) have water some of the year, and Ephemeral streams (FCODE 46007) have water only occasionally.
 For a deeper understanding of the difference between these kinds of streams, Wetlands Professional Services offers a clear explanation of [intermittent vs. ephemeral streams](http://www.wetlandsprofessional.com/intermittent-and-ephemeral-streams.html), as does the [USGS Water Basics Glossary](https://water.usgs.gov/water-basics_glossary.html).

 But we know that our dataset has more than just the 3 kinds of streams we are interested in.
 How do we isolate just the data we want to see?
 As you saw in the Line Nominal Data exercise above, we could categorize the data based on FCODE, and then work with the way each category is styled to highlight just the rivers/streams.
 But let's look at a different way: Rule-Based Classification.
 (For those of you who saw the Graduated Classification option on the menu and thought "What about that one?
 It's for visualizing hierarchy in data, right?"
 I'd respond that you're definitely thinking like a cartographer, but the Graduated option is for numerical data where the numbers can be compared as numbers.
-Our numbers really aren't numbers but categories and while we know perennial > intermittend > ephemeral, their FCODEs don't work that way.
+Our numbers really aren't numbers but categories and while we know perennial > intermittent > ephemeral, their FCODEs don't work that way.
 46006 > 46003 but 46003 !> 46007.
-We'll use Graduated later, don't worrry!)
+We'll use Graduated later, don't worry!)

 Open up the Layer Properties for your Flowlines data again and go to the Style tab.
 From the drop-down menu at the top, choose Rule-based.